About Galena Creek Visitor Center Programs

-There is some sort of activity or program all year long at Galena Creek Visitor Center.
+There is some sort of activity or program every month of the year at Galena Creek Visitor Center.
 Summers are especially busy with hikes, ranger programs, youth day camps, and school break camps.
 Winter programs explore the snowy landscape around the Galena Creek Recreation Area.
-Visit the Galena Creek events calendar to see the latest what's going on and when.
+Visit the Galena Creek events calendar to see the latest about what's going on and when.
 Unless otherwise stated, there is a $5 per person suggested donation for Galena Creek Visitor Center programs.

 Other Things To Do at Galena Creek Visitor Center

 Hiking - Galena Creek Recreation Area provides access to several hiking trails.
 In addition to a paved, half-mile nature trail next to the Galena Creek Visitor Center, there is the Jones-Whites Creek Loop Trail, Bitterbrush Trail, Upper Thomas Creek Trail, Dry Pond Trail, Upper Whites Creek Trail, and the Mt.
 Rose Wilderness Area.
 A Galena to Tahoe Trail, connecting Thomas Creek to Mt.
 Rose saddle, is projected to open in 2013, providing access from Reno to the Tahoe Rim Trail.

 Fall and Winter - The forest in and around the Galena Creek Recreation Area has lots of deciduous trees and bushes, making it a great place to enjoy fall color while taking a cool hike.
 If you are a photographer, you can get some colorful shots of the changing seasons in the woods and along Galena Creek.
 When the snow falls, the Galena Creek Visitor Center offers programs both inside the building and outside at various places around the park.
 You can bring snowshoes and hit the trails exploring the winter landscape on your own.
 Other possible winter activities include sledding, tubing, and cross-country skiing.